-It might surprise you to know that front porch designs aren’t just decorative.
+It might surprise you to know that porches aren’t just decorative.
 They also offer benefits such as energy efficiency, storage and the reduction of heat loss.

 Front porches in the UK differ from those in the US.
-English front porches are typically smaller and less extravagant.
-Unless you own land or titles – in which case you could make a killing renting out that extra space – most front porches in the UK are of the quintessential nature.
+In the UK they are typically smaller and less extravagant.
+Unless you own land or titles – in which case you could make a killing renting out that extra space – most are of the quintessential nature.

 So, whether you’re building, renovating or redecorating your front porch, it’s good to know your options.
 Below, you can find the most common types of front porch and their differences.